fakela/fakela.github.io/docs/tutorial-basics/tutorial.md

 ---
-sidebar_position: 7
+sidebar_position: 2
-sidebar_label: Tutorials Documentation
+sidebar_label: Tutorials
 ---

-# Tutorials Documentation Sample
+# Tutorials Sample

-Welcome to my Tutorials Documentation portfolio section!
+Welcome to my Tutorials portfolio section!
 As a technical writer, I specialize in creating comprehensive and easy-to-follow tutorials that guide users through complex processes step by step.
 Below, you'll find an example of my work in this domain:

 ### Project: Reading Data from Multiple S3 Buckets using Bacalhau